flimflam-austin/hugo-cms-test/content/quick_reads/20201005-jobs/index.md

       on women workers in the U.S. job market.
     _key: 35941f240624
   - order: 4
+    useCheckmark: false
     body: >-
       ## Why The Drop?

-      * The drop in unemployment rate came not *just* from job gains, but **folks leaving the workforce.**
+      * The drop in unemployment rate came not *just* from job gains, but**folks leaving the workforce.**

-      * To be counted as part of the labor force, you need to be **actively looking for work**; a mother who leaves her career to homeschool her kids is not counted as part of the labor force.
+      * To be counted as part of the labor force, you need to be**actively looking for work**; a mother who leaves her career to homeschool her kids is not counted as part of the labor force.